 The Cheltenham Film Society was first launched in 1945 and now boasts around 500 members, with films being shown on a cinema-sized screen at Bacon Theatre, with comfortable seating to ensure a pleasant viewing experience.

-With an eclectic programme running from September 2018 to April 2019, the society is dedicated to showing the very best of silver screen, ranging from independent flicks to foreign films.
+With an eclectic programme running until April 2019, the society is dedicated to showing the very best of silver screen, ranging from independent flicks to foreign films.

 Set in Germany 1919, Frantz sees a young woman visited by a mysterious Frenchman who claims he knew her late husband.
 An elegant monochrome film, the two try to discover the past whilst forming an intense relationship.